IFB-ElixirFr/egdw2017/day4/admin/02-database/slides.md

 # Defaults

-* Galaxy uses databse abstraction layer SQLAlchemy.
+* Galaxy uses database abstraction layer SQLAlchemy.
 This allows for different databases engine to be plugged in.
-* By default, Galaxy will automatically create and use a SQLite databse during first startup.
+* By default, Galaxy will automatically create and use a SQLite database during first startup.

 *The database is in file `database/universe.sqlite`*